 I like my negro nose with Jackson Five nostrils

-In this part of the lyrics of Formation, Beyonce takes time to explain the meaning behind the reference of her eldest daughter’s hair.
-The hair of Beyonce’s eldest daughter, Blue Ivy Carter, has become a meme on the internet to which Beyonce responded to by saying “I like my baby heir with baby hair and afros”.
-During 2013s, a rumor of Beyonce getting a nose job was getting circulated widely to which she has responded to by saying “I like my negro nose”.
+In this part of the lyrics of Formation, Beyonce takes time to explain the meaning behind the reference to her eldest daughter’s hair.
+The hair of Beyonce’s eldest daughter, Blue Ivy Carter, has become a meme on the internet to which Beyonce responded by saying “I like my baby heir with baby hair and afros”.
+During 2013s, a rumor of Beyonce getting a nose job was getting circulated widely to which she responded by saying “I like my negro nose”.

 Earned all this money, but they never take the country out me